chanprogo/common/container/Kubernetes/preparation/minikube/minikube.md

+Minikube is a lightweight Kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.

+Minikube is available for Linux, macOS, and Windows systems.

+The Minikube CLI provides basic bootstrapping operations for working with your cluster, including start, stop, status, and delete.

+minikube is local Kubernetes,
+focusing on making it easy to learn and develop for Kubernetes.

+All you need is Docker (or similarly compatible) container
+or a Virtual Machine environment,
+and Kubernetes is a single command away: `minikube start`

 Hello Minikube
 This tutorial shows you how to run a sample app on Kubernetes using minikube and Katacoda.
 Katacoda provides a free, in-browser Kubernetes environment.
 Note: You can also follow this tutorial if you've installed minikube locally.
 See minikube start for installation instructions.